SQReder/semver-features/apps/docs/README.md

 All documentation is written in MDX format (`.mdx` extension), which combines Markdown with JSX to create interactive documentation.

+### MDX Naming Convention

+When creating MDX story files, follow this naming convention:

+✅ CORRECT: `ComponentName.mdx`
+❌ INCORRECT: `ComponentName.stories.mdx`

+The `.stories` suffix is redundant for MDX files and should be omitted.

 ## Development

 ### Adding New Documentation